 Our 58-seat cinema screens films twice a week during term time, and is equipped with HD video projection facilities, 16mm and 35mm film projectors and Dolby Digital surround sound.

-Year one lays the foundations of the course by helping you to develop your academic and practice-based skills.
-Core modules will introduce you to screenwriting as well as camera, editing and photographic practices.
-You’ll then put these into context and build your critical skills with modules on the history and theory of film and communications, and learn more about research in communication and media that can help to inform practice.
+Year 1 lays the foundations of the course by helping you to develop your academic and practice-based skills.
+Core modules introduce you to screenwriting, as well as camera, editing and photographic practices.
+You’ll then put these into context and build your critical skills with modules on the history and theory of film and communications, while learning more about research in communication and media to inform your practice.

-In your final year, you’ll choose from optional modules on topics like audience research, mobile media, documentary journalism and international communication – and you could undertake a four-week work placement to gain hands-on industry experience.
+In your final year, you’ll choose from optional modules on topics such as audience research, mobile media, documentary journalism and international communication, and you could undertake a four-week work placement to gain hands-on industry experience.

 To complete your studies, you’ll work on a major project based on your own interests.
-You could work on a script, compile a photography portfolio, make a short film (group-based), develop a moving image project or complete a written dissertation on a topic in communication and media.
+You could work on a script, compile a photography portfolio, make a short film with your peers, develop a moving image project or complete a written dissertation on a topic in communication and media.

 Have a look at final year projects produced by previous students on this course.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Introduction to Media and Communication Research (20 credits) – This module introduces the basic building blocks of media and communication research in order to support the reading, writing and research skills you'll require during your time in the School of Media and Communication.
 Highlighting the links between fundamental academic skills and research practice, the module allows you to explore how media and communication is studied, and how skills developed for a media and communication degree relate to both scholarly practice and media practice.